mapbender/mapbender-documentation/en/book/templates.rst

 How to create your own template?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are 4 steps you have to follow on the way to your own template.
+There are some steps you have to follow on the way to your own template.

 * create your own bundle
 * create a template php-file to register your template